Sand Casting the Mansion

 13' 13" x 30' 8" long x 10' 7 ½" high

-The central passage is the entryway into the Washingtons' home, the place where visitors who pulled up on the drive in front of the house were greeted.
+The central passage is the entryway into the Washingtons' home, the place where visitors who came by carriage through the west front drive were greeted.
 Entertaining also occurred in the central passage, particularly during hot Virginia summers when the family gathered here to enjoy breezes from the open doorways.
 The elegant space, which runs the width of the house, provides magnificent views of the Potomac and the Maryland shoreline to the east and of the pastoral bowling green, fields, and woods beyond to the west.

 When George Washington first enlarged the house, in 1758 and 1759, he added the native black walnut staircase to the central passage.
 Being prudent and practical, he moved the earlier staircase to provide access to the newly constructed third floor.
 The pine paneling on the first floor was also installed during the initial enlargement; later, in 1797, the paneling was grained, or painted, to imitate more expensive mahogany.